yuvve/e7020e_project/README.md

 <e.g.>

-- Anders Petterson 3) Contribute to the mandatory goals 4) Prototyping the guessing game first on host, later porting to target including OLED SW.
-5) TBD
+- Yuval Levy 3) Contribute to the mandatory goals 4) ...
+5) ...

 - Calle Rautio 3) Contribute to the mandatory goals 4)  5) TBD

-- Jacob Gonzales 3) Contribute to the mandatory goals 4) Battery backup design, power measurements, and low-power optimization 5) TBD
+- Simon Larsson 3) Contribute to the mandatory goals 4) ...
+5) ...

 ## HW References